vbotka/ansible-lint/README.md

 mal_pkg_install: true
 ```

-- Instead, you can use *pip* to install *ansible-runner* on Linux if you set
+- Instead, you can use *pip* to install *ansible-lint* on Linux if you set

 ```
 mal_pip_install: true
 ```

-- Use packages, or ports to install *ansible-runner* on FreeBSD and set
+- Use packages, or ports to install *ansible-lint* on FreeBSD and set

 ```
 mal_pip_install: false